-A country of west-central Asia bordering on southeast Kazakhstan and northwest China.
-The region was inhabited probably before the 13th century by the Kyrgyz and was annexed by Russia in 1864.
-It became an autonomous republic of the Soviet Union in 1926 and a constituent republic in 1936.
-Kyrgyzstan declared its independence in 1991 following the collapse of the Soviet Union.
+A country of Central Asia bordering on Kazakhstan, Uzbekistan, Tajikistan, and northwest China.
+Inhabited since the 1200s by the Kyrgyz people, the region was annexed by Russia (1876), incorporated into the USSR after the Russian Revolution (1922), and established as the Kirghiz Soviet Socialist Republic in 1936.
+Kyrgyzstan, sometimes called Kirghizia, declared its independence in 1991 upon the dissolution of the USSR.
 Bishkek is the capital and the largest city.
-Population: 5,280,000.